birukG09/Assetledger/README.md

 1. Assets and tokens are immutable; current ownership is held by the registry so the historical asset definition never changes.
 2. Transactions include their own id, timestamp, previous hash, and derived hash, making tampering detectable without a networked blockchain.
 3. SQLite stores the current registry projection and the append-only transaction history.
-4. The demo seed is idempotent and only runs when the local database is empty.
+4. The demo seed is idempotent and only runs when the local database is empty..

 ## Scope